Ashiro12138/discord-bbcf-bot/README.md

-# discord-bbcf-bot (UNDER CONSTRUCTION)
+# discord-steam-lobby-bot

 This currently works by web scrapping the steam user page and checking for a join lobby link.
 User discord id to steam id is stored in self hosted firestore
-Technically I think this works beyond BBCF games
 Further updates coming to improve things such as

--   Use steam api link instead of webscrapping
+-   Use local json database instead of remote NoSQL database
--   Add rate limit for requesting
+-   Create hyperlink for join lobby links

 ## Config setup